-Study of the purpose and message of the Old Testament.
-The Old Testament books are examined in light of their structure, historical setting, genre, message, and distinctives and how each part contributes to the whole.
+This course is a study of the purpose and message of the Old Testament.
+Each of the 39 books is examined in light of its structure (historical setting, genre, message, and distinctives) and how each part contributes to the whole.
 Prerequisite: None.